It contains the following topics:

 Figure 3-16 shows the soft switch and LED lights on each of the server heads in the storage appliance.

-Wait 3-5 minutes for the Sun ZFS Storage 7320 appliance to initiate NFS services, daemons, and basic services.
+Wait 3-5 minutes for the storage appliance to initiate NFS services, daemons, and basic services.

 Alternatively, you can try to launch the administration console for the storage appliance.
 Before you can ping the IP address or launch the administration console, you must connect a laptop to the rack, as described in Connecting a Laptop to Exalogic Machine.